henriquesss/dundler_rag/README.md

 - You should start seeing a vector index getting created.
 You should get an email once index creation is completed.
   ![image](https://github.com/utsavMongoDB/MongoDB-RAG-NextJS/assets/114057324/c1842069-4080-4251-8269-08d9398e09aa)

-- Once completed, head to the QnA section to start asking questions based on your trained data, and you should get the desired response.
+- Once completed, head to the `chat` section to start asking questions based on your trained data, and you should get the desired response.

   ![image](https://github.com/utsavMongoDB/MongoDB-RAG-NextJS/assets/114057324/c76c8c19-e18a-46b1-834a-9a6bda7fec99)